joshtynjala/setup-adobe-air-action/README.md

 ### `air-version`

-_(Required)_ Version of the Adobe AIR SDK to download.
+_(Required)_ The version of the Adobe AIR SDK to set up.
 An exact version, such as `50.0.1.1`, is recommended.
 However, a less specific version, like `50.0` or `50`, is allowed.

 ### `accept-license`